uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_hash_map_cls/construct_destroy_copy.rst

     Replaces all elements in ``*this`` by the elements in ``init``.

-    If ``init`` contains multiple elements with equal keys, it is unspecified which element would be inserted.
+    If ``init`` contains multiple elements with equal keys, it is unspecified which element is inserted.

     The behavior is undefined in case of concurrent operations with ``*this``.